- I was born in St. Louis, Missouri on September

 5, 1950.
 How old am I?

-- My daughter Lauren is twenty-four and my step-son
+- My daughter Siri is thirty-eight and my step-son

 - We had a wonderful dog named Sierra.
 He was